Back to Top

 configuration.

-Here are the following parameters with default values.
+Below are the following parameters, along with their default values:

-Fully qualified hostname, IP address, or an absolute path to a UNIX socket.
-The default value of 127.0.0.1 indicates Redis is installed on the Magento server.
+• --page-cache-redis-server=127.0.0.1: Specifies the fully qualified hostname, IP address, or a UNIX socket path for the Redis server.
+The default 127.0.0.1 assumes Redis is installed on the same server as Magento 2.

 Example command